 Adjustment to Motherhood

 Often birth is depicted as a miracle; the most joyous occasion in a woman’s life.
 This can be a stark contrast to the reality of pregnancy, labor & delivery, and bringing baby home.
 In addition to the hormonal changes that occur during pregnancy, the adjustment to a newborn (whether it’s your first or your fifth) can be significant.
 Interpersonal Psychotherapy, Cognitive Behavioral Therapy, and Mindfulness-based approaches are useful to help to explore and clarify your thoughts and feelings about this transition, and to help you take action toward creating meaningful changes as desired.

-I attended the University of Florida for undergraduate studies and subsequently earned my Doctorate in Clinical Psychology from The Graduate School of Applied & Professional Psychology at Rutgers University in 2014.
+I attended the University of Florida for undergraduate studies and subsequently earned my Doctorate in Clinical Psychology from The Graduate School of Applied & Professional Psychology at Rutgers University.
 I am licensed to practice psychology in the state of Florida (License#: PY9414).
 During my time as a psychologist within the Department of Veterans Affairs, I worked within a residential women’s trauma unit, an outpatient Post-traumatic Stress Disorder Unit, a Substance Abuse Unit, and most recently a Women’s Health Center.
-I recently completed the Postpartum Support International and 2020 Mom Professional Maternal Mental Health Certificate Training and am currently pursing a certification in Perinatal Mental Health.
+I completed the Postpartum Support International (PSI) and 2020 Mom Professional Maternal Mental Health Certificate Training and have earned the PSI Certification in Perinatal Mental Health.
 I have founded the Center for Maternal Mental Health (www.cfmmh.com), which is a woman-centered practice dedicated to the prevention and treatment of perinatal mood & anxiety disorders.
 I am passionate about my work and about helping you to achieve a deeper understanding of yourself, your connections with others, and your path to personal fulfillment.